Ritikp1/Web-Development/README.md

-# Web-Development
+# Web Development Class Project

-A web development class project where I built a responsive website using HTML and CSS, focusing on clean design and fundamental styling techniques.
+This repository contains a project from my web development class, where I learned to create a structured and visually appealing website using HTML and CSS.

+## Features
+- Responsive layout for different screen sizes
+- Well-structured HTML with semantic elements
+- Custom CSS styling for enhanced design
+- Basic navigation and interactive elements

+## What I Learned
+- Writing clean and organized HTML
+- Using CSS for layout, typography, and styling
+- Implementing responsive design principles
+- Understanding the fundamentals of front-end web development

+Feel free to explore the code, provide feedback, or use it as a reference for your own projects! 🚀